Cloth diapering: why? what? how?

 - Can I use cloth diapers right away after birth?
 Some parents take their cloth diapers to the hospital, or put them on immediately after a home birth.
 Remember that a baby’s first few poops will be meconium which is very dark and sticky and sometimes leaves a stain.
 You can also put a flushable liner down to catch most/all of the meconium poop and use them later on for poopy diapers.
 We chose to just use the disposables that the hospital offered, and then we switched to cloth after the baby’s umbilical stump fell off.
 That is because most cloth diapers have a high rise, and the ones we had purchased pressed on our baby’s belly button area.
 Some newborn diapers take this into account with a cut out for the belly button, so look into those if you want to start immediately.

 - Can my son wear cloth diapers right after getting circumcised?
 A circumcision on a baby boy is a surgery that creates an open wound that can bleed or even ooze for days afterward.
 Doctors recommend that parents put Vaseline on a circumcision wound for at least a week, and some recommend up to 6 months, to prevent painful adhesions from forming.
 The great news is that circumcision is completely unnecessary!
 Every baby boy is born with a foreskin that protects the glans (head) of his penis from poop and germs and is a beneficial body part for him throughout his whole life.
 Keeping him intact is completely safe, natural, and beneficial.
-There is no need do any special care or use Vaseline (very bad for cloth diapers), and the diapers will be just fine.
+There is no need for any special care or Vaseline (very bad for cloth diapers), and the diapers will be just fine.

 - What about travel?
 Many dedicated families take their cloth diapers on vacation.
 You can use a waterproof bag with a zipper, or a plastic tub that has a lid to store them.
 You would need to either wash them at your destination or find a laundromat along the way.
 However, you may decide that it is simpler to buy one pack of disposables to get through a road trip or a stay with relatives.
 Either way can work if you want it to.